rui314/mold/README.md

 ## Why is mold so fast?

-One reason is because it simply uses faster algorithms and efficient data structures than other linkers do.
+One reason is because it simply uses faster algorithms and more efficient data structures than other linkers do.
 The other reason is that the new linker is highly parallelized.